 2― And I saw, as it were, a sea of glass mixed with fire, and those who come off victorious from the beast and from his image and from the number of his name, standing on the sea of glass, holding harps of God.

 Here is the paradox that Yeshua introduced to His disciples.
 The only way to gain life is by dying (John 12:24).
-The saints will not succumb to the slick merchandizing and promises of a world-class politician or to his intimidation and rage when slickness fails.
-The saints will refuse to believe in talking statues or magic solutions the beast claims to possess for world problems.
-The saints will refuse to go along with the crowd and reject worldly popularity for heavenly acceptance.
-The saints also know their blood will become the price for refusing the mark of the beast’s number or name and refusing to serve Satan’s regent.
-The beast may overcome the saints for a season (13:7), but in reality the victory belongs to the saints.
+God's people will not succumb to the slick merchandizing and promises of a world-class politician or to his intimidation and rage when slickness fails.
+They will refuse to believe in talking statues or magic solutions the beast claims to possess for world problems and will refuse to go along with the crowd and reject worldly popularity for heavenly acceptance.
+True disciples also know their blood will become the price for refusing the mark of the beast's number or name and refusing to serve Satan's regent.
+The beast may overcome God's people for a season (13:7), but victory will be theirs in the end.

-standing on: Grk. epi, prep. can mean “at,” “by” or “near” in the sense of proximity. the sea of glass: While the NASB depicts the saints who overcame the beast (12:11) as standing on the sea, the Complete Jewish Bible’s use of “standing by” is to be preferred as more logical. holding harps of God: Grk. kithara, a hand-held musical instrument, having strings and a wooden frame.
+standing on: Grk. epi, prep. can mean "at," "by" or "near" in the sense of proximity. the sea of glass: While the NASB depicts the standing "on" the sea, the Complete Jewish Bible's use of "standing by" is to be preferred as more logical. holding harps of God: Grk. kithara, a hand-held musical instrument, having strings and a wooden frame.
 See the note on 5:8 where the angelic elders play the same instrument.